mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_mission.md

 Pauses the mission (asynchronous).

-Pausing the mission puts the vehicle into HOLD mode (See [https://docs.px4.io/en/flight_modes/hold.html](https://docs.px4.io/en/flight_modes/hold.html)).
+Pausing the mission puts the vehicle into [HOLD mode](https://docs.px4.io/en/flight_modes/hold.html).
 A multicopter should just hover at the spot while a fixedwing vehicle should loiter around the location where it paused.

 **Parameters**